wayloft/Custom-Transform-Tool/README.md

 # Custom Transform Tool for Unity

-The **Custom Transform Tool** is a Unity Editor extension that enhances your ability to manipulate objects in your scenes.
-This tool provides advanced features for snapping, aligning, and transforming objects, making it invaluable for level designers, game developers, and 3D artists.
+The **Custom Transform Tool** is a powerful Unity Editor extension designed to enhance your object manipulation experience.
+Whether you’re a level designer, game developer, or 3D artist, this tool provides advanced features that make positioning, aligning, and transforming objects faster and more accurate.

 ## Features

-- **Advanced Snapping**
+- **Advanced Snapping Modes**
-  Snap objects to a grid, vertices, or edges with precision.
-Configure snapping axes (X, Y, Z) and set custom grid sizes.
+  Snap objects to a grid, vertices, or edges with precision, ensuring everything aligns perfectly in your scene.

 - **Effortless Alignment & Distribution**
-  Align objects along axes (Center, Min, Max) and distribute them evenly with a single click.
+  Align objects based on center, minimum, or maximum positions and distribute them evenly with a single click.

 - **Parent/Child Management**
-  Reparent selected objects or center children to their parents for better hierarchy organization.
+  Easily reparent objects or center children to their parents, streamlining your scene hierarchy management.

-- **Transform Presets**
-  Save and load transform presets for reuse in future projects.

-- **Transform History**
-  Keep a history of object transformations and revert to previous states when needed.

 - **Customizable Gizmos**
-  Modify gizmo colors and sizes for better scene visualization.
+  Tailor the appearance of your transform gizmos to suit your preferences for better scene visualization.

+- **Transform Presets & History**
+  Save and load transform presets, or revert to previous states with the built-in transform history.

 ## Installation